igroen/ntpdatetime/README.rst

         :alt: Documentation Status

-Extend datetime smodule so it can return the time fetched from a NTP server
+Extend datetime module so it can return the time fetched from a NTP server

 * Free software: ISC license
 * Documentation: https://ntpdatetime.readthedocs.org.